A-Tarski/Socium/README.md

 Currently available on http://atarski.pythonanywhere.com
 ___

-Socium is my social project to fix wrong (and right too) behavior of car owners.
+Socium is social project to fix wrong (and right too) behavior of car drivers.
-The idea is to store all information about cars, all mishaps, traffic violations and so on.
+The idea is to store all information about cars, all mishaps, traffic rules violations and so on.
 This information will be accessible for all users.
-They can check history of any car e.g.before buying for example or for car insurance companies (make some sales for careful drivers or higher price for bad one).
+They can check history of any car e.g. before buying a car or some car's insurance companies can use it for promotions (offer sales for careful drivers or higher price for bad one).

 All processes of data collection and validation lie on users.
-If some car owner or maybe pedestrian witnessed some violation he add photo or video of target car where license plate are available to read.
+If some car owner or maybe pedestrian witnessed some violation he adds photo or video of violator where license plate are available to read.
 Then other users can vote if violation is fake or true.
 Users who create more truly reports have higher rating and their reviews and reports have more weight by final calculation.